 Based on these limited studies, there appears to be at least some theory behind cetirizine for hair loss.
 So, what about actual results on humans?

-Despite no clinical trials on cetirizine for hair loss, many forum posters online have experimented with this antihistamine on themselves.
+In addition to this initial trial of cetirizine for hair loss, many forum posters online have experimented with this antihistamine on themselves.

 This thread, for example, is over 40 pages long with many different users reporting on their experiences with cetirizine.